yutaasakura96/YA-JS30/project2/readme.md

 A stylish and modern product card built using HTML, CSS, and vanilla JavaScript.
 This project showcases the **Beats Studio Pro** headphones with an elegant, animated design and smooth visual effects.

+⚠️ **Note**: This project is designed to work best on screen sizes of **1400px and upwards**.
+It may not be fully responsive on smaller screens.

 ## Features 🚀

 - **Stylish Animations**: Shadows, background elements, and the product image have smooth animations to enhance the visual appeal.